mufid/kanade/README.md

 # Kanade - Harmonize External API with Strong-typed Ruby Object

-Like ActiveRecord, but for JSON and hash.
+A JSON parser (intended for client).
+Like Gson / Jackson / JSON.NET, but for Ruby.